 Currently, homeschooling still looks very different amongst the 50 states.
 There is a range of regulations, with five states having high regulations and sixteen states having low regulations.
 Eleven states don’t even require parents to notify the local school or state department of education that their child is in homeschool.
 Eighteen states have moderate regulations.

 California is one of these low regulation states despite the rumor that homeschooling in California is illegal.
-Almost 200,000 students are in homeschool in the state of California, out of the seven million total students.
+Almost 200,000 students are in homeschool in California, out of the seven million total students.
 This number grows every year as the state of public education changes.

 Choose Your Way to Homeschool